Backoff calculations.

 Power of the non-linear component in function of the OIP3 and the backoff

-Expressing the OIP3 in dBm:
+and expressing the OIP3 in dBm:

 Values of the linearity factor LF for different technologies